 Yes!
 We accept all major credit cards, cash, and checks.

 All shipments are F.O.B.
 Brattleboro, Vermont.
 We will be happy to provide you with an estimated shipping quote to your location.

 Generally, orders are shipped by common carrier and will require you to make arrangements with the trucking company to meet their truck and unload your order.
-Often times we are able to ship within one week.
-However, we suggest that you factor a 3-week lead time.
+We are usually able to ship within three weeks, however we suggest a four-week lead time.
 Give us a call at 877-645-4317 if you're working with a tighter time constraint and we'll see if we can accommodate you.